Meirian/X2Go/README.md

 ![software_updater](https://user-images.githubusercontent.com/31464556/57978085-24327a80-7a49-11e9-96de-b67c072b77a6.png)

 Usually you can either select Remind Me Later or Install Now, but during workshop please select **Remind Me Later** - we’ll show you another way to do this later.

-[^1]: This folder is derived from work that is Copyright © [Software Carpentry](http://software-carpentry.org).
-It was originally produced by Pawsey under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0).
-For more information refer to [PawseySC's GitHub page](https://github.com/PawseySC/shell-hpc/blob/gh-pages/LICENSE.md).